[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/harness.html

-For basic usage of AgentCore CLI and the recently added Agent Inspector Web UI (a feature to chat with agents in browser UI via agentcore dev), please refer to my previous articles for additional context:
+For basic usage of AgentCore CLI itself and the recently added Agent Inspector Web UI (the feature that allows you to converse with agents through a browser UI via agentcore dev), please refer to my previous articles for background knowledge!

 https://dev.classmethod.jp/articles/agentcore-cli-deploy/